openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 Data can be added to the Data Hub and retrieved hub via an REST API.
 It is also possible to add data to existing entries.

-Furthermore it is possible to keep track of the modification history of an entry.
+Furthermore, it is possible to keep track of the modification history of an entry.

-Additionally the Data Hub can keep track of the unique id an entry has in the different connected system ie. ID-Linking.
+Additionally, the Data Hub can keep track of the unique ID an entry has in the different connected system i.e. ID-Linking.

 ### ID Linking